-Manon Barbeau is the co-founder and general director of Wapikoni Mobile.
+Manon Barbeau is the founder and president of Wapikoni Mobile.
 Barbeau has been a director and screenwriter for over thirty years and has worked as a filmmaker for several organizations, including Télé-Québec and the National Film Board of Canada.
 She has written hundreds of scripts, and produced a dozen of award-winning feature films.

 In 2003, Manon Barbeau founded Vidéo Paradiso, a mobile studio for street youth.
 With the Atikamekw Band Council and the First Nations of Quebec and Labrador Youth Network, she co-founded in 2003 Wapikoni Mobile, an initiative supported by the National Film Board of Canada.
 Wapikoni Mobile, a mobile video and music creation studio for First Nations youth, produced more than 870 short films.
 These works are a unique cultural heritage in the world.